 Volunteer opportunities are open to anyone interested in assisting in the competition and willing to commit their time to its successful organization, including high school, university or graduate students, working professionals, and retirees.
 As this is a tri-lingual competition (English, Spanish and Portuguese), individuals with experience in at least two of the Competition languages are highly desirable.

-The bulk of the volunteer opportunities for the 2018 Competition will occur leading up to and during the week of the Competition, May 20-25, 2018.
+The bulk of the volunteer opportunities for the 2022 Competition will occur leading up to and during the week of the Competition.
 Depending on your skills and interests, you can donate your time to the Competition in the following ways:

 Bailiffs: Students and professionals interested in receiving a front-row seat to the Competition’s oral rounds are invited to volunteer as bailiffs.
-Bailiffs are responsible for preparing score sheets, setting up their assigned room, communicating any problems with the Competition staff, keeping time during the oral rounds, enforcing the rules, overseeing all documents, and returning completed score sheets to Competition staff.
+Bailiffs are responsible for preparing scoresheets, setting up their assigned room, communicating any problems with the Competition staff, keeping time during the oral rounds, enforcing the rules, overseeing all documents, and returning completed scoresheets to Competition staff.
 Serving as a bailiff is a wonderful opportunity to network with the Competition judges, as well as learn the ins and outs of the moot court.
 The Technical Committee will select as many as 20 bailiffs through a competitive application process until all positions are filled.
 We ask that bailiffs attend a training session and oversee at least three oral rounds per day during the course of the Competition, arrive at least 30 minutes early for those rounds, and adhere to all written instructions provided by the Competition Coordinator.
-Interested parties may apply online by April 16, 2018; however once all positions have been filled the application process will close.
+Interested parties may apply online by the date established in the Official Calendar; however once all positions have been filled the application process will close.
 Students who attend universities that are participating in the competition CANNOT participate as bailiffs.